nama-gatsuo/SolidSubstanceVJ/README.md

 ### Attack detection:
 this Max app can detect attacks of sounds in frequency which user specifies with band pass filter(s) from audio input.
 And then it sends OSC to another app with a specified port.
 ### Parameter sender:
-This sends values in OSC with simple address.
-A user can also use a hardware device.
+Sends values as OSC to simple address.
+A user can also use a MIDI controller device.

 # Author
 [Ayumu Nagamatsu](http://ayumu-nagamatsu.com)